ngrandrei/devops-bootcamp/Module_10-Kubernetes/README.md

 Use `minikube service mongo-express-service` to assign an external IP to the Mongo Express service in order to access it via browser.

+---

+## Project 2

+***Deploy Mosquitto message broker using ConfigMap and Secret Volume types**

+1. Create Mosquitto ConfigMap with the `mosquitto.conf` file and the content of the file beginning with |

+2. Create Mosquitto Secret with the `secret.file` file and the content of the file beginning with | (content must be base64 encoded)

+3. Create Mosquitto deployment

+Use `eclipse-mosquitto:1.6.2` image to build the container and specify wich volumes can be mounted inside the containers.\
+Inside the container mount the volumes under the `volumeMounts:`.

+4. Enter the mosquitto contianer and validate the files are there

+Use `kubectl exec -it mosquitto-5887d7ffcb-s6nct -- /bin/sh` to get inside the container in the pod.

+---

+## Project 3